hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 of tables and views.

+## Examples

+The example below show the most common cases of auto-discovery.

-## Example #1 - Auto-Discovery Enabled Automatically
+### Example #1 - Auto-Discovery Enabled Automatically

 The configuration shown below does not include any table, view or DAO: